Interactive Dinosaurs

 Multi touch scanner application for the Long Night of Museums 2017 at the Berlin Museum of Natural History

-Design their own dinosaurs with paper and pencil and then breathe digital life into them – that is something visitors at the Berlin Museum of Natural History had the chance to experience during the 20th Long Night of Museums.
+Visitors to Berlin’s Museum of Natural History were able to design their own dinosaurs with paper and pencil and then breathe digital life into them during the 20th Long Night of Museums.

 As one of the museum’s cooperation partners Garamantis made their multi‑touch scanner table available to kids and grown‑ups in the form of a “research table”.
-Digital applications dealing with dinosaurs and insects were part of this concept of playful information transfer: people could move around digital versions of exotic beetles and butterflies on the table’s surface and change their size, the objective being to hit the insects’ actual life-size as accurately as possible and learn more about these (partly humongous) creepy‑crawlies in the process.
+Digital applications about dinosaurs and insects were part of this concept of playful information transfer: visitors could move around and change the size of digital versions of exotic beetles and butterflies on the surface of the table, the aim being to get as close as possible to the actual life size of the insects, and in the process learn more about these (sometimes gigantic) creepy-crawlies.

-But the real highlight were the interactive Tyrannosaurus rex dinosaurs, animated by the visitors themselves.
-Visitors big and small colorfully painted in the silhouette of the world-famous carnivore on a postcard and then presented it to the multi-touch scanner table – with exciting results: the thrilled museum visitor could watch a high‑resolution 3D model of his or her freshly colored T-rex run across the table – past other dinos and various insects.
+But the real highlight was the interactive Tyrannosaurus Rex dinosaurs, animated by the visitors themselves.
+Visitors of all ages were invited to colour in the silhouette of the world-famous predator on a postcard and then present it to the multi-touch scanner table – with exciting results: the enthusiastic museum visitor could watch a high-resolution 3D model of his or her freshly coloured T-Rex run across the table – past other dinosaurs and various insects.

-Visitors were able to admire their many-colored dinosaurs from all sides, watch their movements and even record all this with a virtual camera.
-In addition, each and every 3D dinosaur was “immortalized” with the help of a photo printer, allowing visitors to take the print-out and their postcard back home as a souvenir of that experience.
+Visitors could admire their colourful dinosaurs from all sides, watch their movements and even record it all with a virtual camera.
+In addition, each 3D dinosaur was ‘immortalised’ using a photo printer, so visitors could take the print and their postcard home as a souvenir of the experience.

 Project facts